psr7-sessions/storageless/docs/configuration.md

 ### Local development

-When running applications locally on `localhost`, some settings must be changed to work without HTTPS support.
+When running applications locally on `http://localhost`, some settings must be changed to work without HTTPS support.

-Here is an example example:
+**The example below is completely insecure.
+It should only be used for local development.**

 ```php
 $key = '<random key>';